randomdrake/nasa-apod-desktop/README.md

 While searching around for the original source, I found out that the project I grabbed from was originally based on a [different script](http://apod.nasa.gov/apod/astropix.html), which I think is worth mentioning.

+Please note: I am not extremely well-versed in Python.
+I have been playing with the language and Django lately so, if improvements could be made, please let me know.

 Installation:
 =====
 * Ensure you have Python installed (default in Ubuntu)